 The validation effort includes three steps: pre-validation, on-site validation, and post-validation.
-All steps are performed in concert with BETO's validation team and the project team.
-The overall process mass and energy balances, including specific operations of interest, as well as basic process operation parameters, and the information requested in the technical/financial datasheet template will be disclosed to non-conflicted DOE National Laboratory (National Renewable Energy Laboratory - NREL - Systems Integration) personnel and/or external third party non-conflicted validators performing the validations (BETO's validation team) as well as non-conflicted third party reviewers potentially participating in the go/no go review process and/or interim review meetings.
-The processes and advancements in technical performance are expected to be shared by the project team with the public via technical publications in journals or conference proceedings after invention disclosures (e.g., patent applications) are filed.
-The objectives of the validation effort are to verify the applicant's technical data/performance metrics/targets as noted in the original application; establish a framework to evaluate and track progress over time; update the technical/financial data to specifically match the project scope; establish benchmark/baseline and associated target values; identify potential major showstoppers; and align project goals with BETO's expectations.
+All steps are performed in concert with BETO's validation team and the project management team.
+The overall process mass and energy balances, including specific operations of interest, as well as basic process operation parameters and the information requested in the Technical and Economic Tables Template will be disclosed to non-conflicted DOE National Laboratory (National Renewable Energy Laboratory Systems Integration - NREL-SI) personnel and/or external third-party non-conflicted validators performing the validations (BETO's validation team) as well as non-conflicted third-party reviewers potentially participating in the go/no go review process and/or interim review meetings.
+It is expected that developments and advancements in technical performance made during the course of the project will be shared with the public via technical publications in journals or conference proceedings.
+It is also anticipated that the initial validation may, of necessity, involve pre-existing intellectual property of which DOE will not require publication.
+Data access, deliverables and dissemination requirements will be negotiated and set forth in the Statement of Project Objectives and will be consistent with Section VIII N. of this FOA.
+DOE and those working on DOE's behalf, such as support service contractors, National Laboratory personnel, validators, and reviewers, must be able to have sufficient access to these data to assess the baseline performance of the technology - subject to appropriate non-disclosure agreements or other protections.

-During the pre-validation step, the validation team will work closely with the project team to discuss the effort in detail, initiate the review of the technical/financial data and metrics as provided in the original application, and set the date for the on-site meeting.
+During the pre-validation step, the validation team will work closely with the project team to discuss the effort in detail, initiate the review of the data from the Technical and Economic Tables Template and metrics as provided in the original application, and set the date for the onsite meeting.
 This is an iterative process between the two teams and establishes the agenda for the on-site meeting.
-During the on-site meeting, the teams will work together to discuss the goals and performance metrics, ideas for tracking project progress, and alignment with BETO's goals.
-At the conclusion of the on-site meeting, both teams will have the information needed to proceed forward - the project team will complete revisions to the technical/financial information previously submitted and resubmit it to DOE, and the validation team will prepare the report-out to the Advanced Algal Systems Program's Technology Manager working with the teams.
-The post-validation step includes the validation team reporting to the Program personnel and the Advanced Algal Systems Program personnel working through the go/no go decision point.
+During the on-site validation meeting, the validation team will observe key experiments performed by the project team in order to replicate benchmark/baseline data provided in the application as described in the Technical and Economic Tables Template.
+In addition, the two teams will work together to discuss the goals and performance metrics, ideas for tracking project progress, and alignment with BETO's goals.
+At the conclusion of the on-site meeting, both teams will have the information needed to proceed forward - the project team will complete revisions to the Technical and Economic Tables Template previously submitted and resubmit it to DOE, and the validation team will prepare the report-out to the Technology Manager working with the teams.
+The post-validation step includes the validation team reporting to the Program personnel and the Conversion Program personnel working through the 'go/no-go' decision point.

-At the conclusion of the effort and once a go/no go decision has been made, the Technology Manager will contact the recipient regarding the go/no go decision and activities will proceed from there (based on the decision).
-If a "go" decision is reached, the project team and Technology Manager will proceed with the necessary steps to release the remaining scope and associated funding for the project.
+At the conclusion of the validation effort and once a 'go/no-go' decision has been made, the DOE Technology Manager will contact the recipient regarding the go/no go decision and activities will proceed from there (based on the decision).
+If a 'go' decision is reached, the project team and DOE Technology Manager will proceed with the necessary steps to release the remaining scope and associated funding for the project.

-Please note: during the validation effort, no experimental or project work may commence within the proposed scope.
-Only work associated with the validation - typically project management and data gathering activities are allowed during the validation.
+Please note: during the validation effort, no additional experimental or project work, beyond that associated with the validation, may commence within the proposed scope.
+Only work associated with the validation - typically project management and data gathering activities - are allowed during the validation.
 The budget associated with the validation effort should correspond only to these types of activities and is typically minimal compared to the remaining project scope and budget.